canonical/juju-dashboard-charm/README.md

 This script pulls that latest Github release of the dashboard and extracts it to the appropriate folder in `machine-charm`:

+Note: you can optionally pass a dashboard release tag to the script e.g. `./scripts/update-machine-charm-dashboard.sh 1.2.3`

 ```sh
 ./scripts/update-machine-charm-dashboard.sh
 ```